Wayne Brittenden: Personal life

 In his review for Scoop Review of Books, Chris Bourke depicts Brittenden's 2008 book Celluloid Circus as a well-informed and anecdotal work reflecting Brittenden's deep connection to the film industry.
 The review summarizes it as an enthusiastic effort to preserve memories from New Zealand's golden era of cinemas, resulting in a nostalgic endeavor.

-Reverend Clay Nelson of the Auckland Unitarian Church claims to be a friend of Britteden.
+Reverend Clay Nelson of the Auckland Unitarian Church claims to be a friend of Brittenden.

 As of 2015, Brittenden currently spends his time between New Zealand and London.

 In Copenhagen, Brittenden found a plaque marking Queen Margrethe II’s visit to Dannevirke, New Zealand, and felt it belonged there.
 He urged the Dannevirke District Council to acquire it.
 With contributions from the Scandinavian Society and locals, the council bought the plaque for $1200.
 In 1988, Brittenden delivered it to the Dannevirke Gallery of History, presenting it to manager Glen Innes.